SofieThi/STH_Language/assignment_4/README.md

 ## Discussion of results

-Results: The first script: assign_4.1
+Results: The first script with the LogisticRegression classifier (assign_4.1) had an accuracy of 72%

-The second script: assign_4
+The second script with the classification using deep learning methods (assign_4) had an accuracy score of 97%